Mir Jafar: Bengal War

 "Some ill-designing people had turned his brain, and carried him to the eastern part of the Mughal Empire, which would be the cause of much trouble and ruin to our regimes."

 — Imad-ul-Mulk's letter to Mir Jafar, after the escape of the Mughal crown prince Ali Gauhar.

 In 1760, after gaining control over Bihar, Odisha and some parts of the Bengal, the Mughal Crown Prince Ali Gauhar and his Mughal Army of 30,000 intended to overthrow Jafar, Imad-ul-Mulk after they tried to capture or kill him by advancing towards Awadh and Patna in 1759.
 But the conflict soon involved the increasingly assertive East India Company.
 The Mughals were led by Prince Ali Gauhar, who was accompanied by Muhammad Quli Khan, Hidayat Ali, Mir Afzal and Ghulam Husain Tabatabai.
 Their forces were reinforced by the forces of Shuja-ud-Daula and Najib-ud-Daula.
 The Mughals were also joined by Jean Law and two hundred Frenchmen and waged a campaign against the British during the Seven Years' War.

 Although the French were eventually defeated, the conflict between the British East India Company and the Mughal Empire would continue to linger and ended in a draw, which eventually culminated during the Battle of Buxar.

+Death

+Mir Jafar died on 5 February 1765 in Murshidabad after suffering from leprosy and prolonged ill health, and an addiction to opium during the final years of his life.

 Legacy

 Robert Clive, 1st Baron Clive, meeting with Jafar after Plassey, by Francis Hayman.

-The breakup of the centralized Mughal empire by 1750, led to creation of a large number of independent kingdoms in Northern, Central and Western India, as also North-Western India (now Pakistan) and parts of Afghanistan (all provinces of the former Mughal empire).
+The breakup of the centralized Mughal empire by 1750, led to creation of a large number of independent kingdoms in what is now Northern, Central and Western India, as well as Pakistan and parts of Afghanistan (all provinces of the former Mughal empire).
 Each of them were in conflict with their neighbor.
 These kingdoms bought weapons from the British and French East India companies to aid their wars.
 Bengal was one such kingdom.
 The British and French supported whichever princes ensured their trading interest.
 Jafar came to power with support of British East India Company.
-After the defeat of Sirajuddoula and later Mir Qasim the British strengthened their position in Bengal and in 1793 abolished the nizamat (referring to the Mughal suzerainty) and took complete control of the former Mughal province.
+After the defeat of Siraj-ud-Daulah and later Mir Qasim the British strengthened their position in Bengal and in 1793 abolished the nizamat (referring to the Mughal suzerainty) and took complete control of the former Mughal province.